DK26/rendit/README.md

     <TEMPLATE FILE>
             The template file to render.

-            This requires either the `<TEMPLATE NAME>.ctx.json` or the `default.ctx.json` context files to be present in the template's directory.
+            Unless using the `--context <CONTEXT FILE>`option, this requires either the `<TEMPLATE NAME>.ctx.json` or the `default.ctx.json` context files to be present in the template's directory.

             [Example]